jeremyButtler/freezeTB/README.md

 # Use

-freezeTb is designed to detect AMR resistance in Nanopore sequence TB samples.
-Its goal is to be easy to install, and easy to use.
-However, it may not give the same quality of results as TBProfile.
+freezeTb is a program that detects AMR resistance in Nanopore sequence tuberculosis samples.
+It does not have all the features that TBProfiler has.

-One reason why not is that freezeTb assumes that Nanopore reads and consensuses are to noisy and likely have errors that cause frameshifts.
-So, freezeTb will only treat frame shits as regular nucleotide sequences and not compare their amino acid sequences.

 Currently freezeTb uses the WHO 2023 catalog.

 I have made the programs in freezeTb to be modular.
-So, they can be built on there own.
+This means that if you like a particular program, then you can compile it separatley.
+I have set the default build methods to be static for the modules, so you will need to do `make mac` on anything that is not freezeTb.
+All of these programs take sam files as inputs.

 List of programs: